-TPM as a whole refers to putting processes and training in place so that everyone in a facility—from operations to maintenance to engineering—is contributing to maintenance.
+TPM refers to putting processes and training in place so that everyone in a facility—from operations to plant maintenance to engineering—is contributing to maintenance.
 But what are the necessary steps for building an effective TPM program?
 Let’s look at each piece of the puzzle individually.

 Before any of the eight pillars of TPM can be put in place, a “5S” foundation must be built.
-The purpose of laying this foundation is to introduce the kind of standardization and processes into everyday activities that make TPM possible.
+The purpose of laying this foundation is to introduce standardization and continuous improvement processes into every TPM activity.